vadimsavenkov/Scrap_Pdf_Table/README.md

 # Scrap_Pdf_Table

-Extract table from pdf and save it to Excel
+Extract table from pdf and save it to Excel Spreadsheet

 ## Install camelot and Ghostscript
 ## Read pdf and create a dataframe